 - Are there any taxation implications?
 Can I claim for buying items I need for work?

 - How will this impact on my relationship with my firm’s Human Resources provision?
 Will it change my access to recruitment, training and career progression?

 - What level of personal support will I receive?
 For example, will there be measures to ensure I don’t become isolated?

 - If you are union member, what steps should you take to make sure you stay in touch with fellow members at work even though you don’t see them day to day, and to make sure you can still find ways to discuss issues and organise collectively?

 Some workers use their home as a base, and their work consists in moving between the premises of different clients.
 These are often called 'mobile workers'.
 Examples include some engineers and technicians, and community-based care workers.
-These workers work 'from home' as opposed to 'at home', and although they share some of the same concerns as workers who are desk-based, they also have important issues to consider, for example, working time, rest breaks, National Minimum Wage rights and concerns over monitoring and surveillance – for example vehicle tracking.
+These workers work 'from home' as opposed to 'at home', and although they share some of the same concerns as workers who are desk-based, they also have important issues to consider, for example, pay and working time, when travelling to and from their appointments and concerns over monitoring and surveillance – for example vehicle tracking.